AuroraHuiyan/snowpack-plugin-files-handler/README.md

-# snowpack-plugin-filehandler
+# snowpack-plugin-files-handler
 A snowpack plugin that can help you process files in the transform lifecycle hooks.

 ## Install
 use npm or yarn
-`npm i snowpack-plugin-filehandler --save-dev`
+`npm i snowpack-plugin-files-handler --save-dev`
-`yarn add snowpack-plugin-filehandler --dev`
+`yarn add snowpack-plugin-files-handler --dev`

 ## Example to use
 you can use it in snowpack configuration file.